 Oceans as the solution to Earth’s biggest problem of pollution

 Seaweed, which is extensively found in our oceans, is without any doubt the most versatile plant found on Mother Earth.
-The plant is a naturally occurring algae that grow in nearly every ocean and is used for a variety of purposes, from food to fuel, from medicine to cosmetics, and, from generating oxygen to absorbing pollutants, Seaweed has an answer to most of the problems on our planet.
+The plant is a naturally occurring alga that grows in nearly every ocean and is used for a variety of purposes, from food to fuel, from medicine to cosmetics, and, from generating oxygen to absorbing pollutants, Seaweed has an answer to most of the problems on our planet.

 In recent times, a slew of startups has discovered the potential of seaweed as a potential replacement for plastic.
 The plastic alternative is biodegradable and sustainable.